Anya Brodech is a professional salsa, Latin, swing, and ballroom dance teacher in Oakland, CA.

 If you or your partner suffer from insecurities, have abandonment issues, and/or other problems with trust, you may want to hold off on dancing with other people for a while.
 Holding a bachelor's degree in psychology, I can safely say that whatever baggage you have from your past relationships you will end up carrying into new ones, so whatever issues you have will come up again and again until you work them out and resolve them.

-How to Be Affectionate at Dance/On the Dance Floor
+How to Be Affectionate on the Dance Floor

 Dating someone that you dance with is not much different from other relationships when it comes to public displays of affection (PDA).
-Obviously you want to be considerate and respectful to all of the other people there, especially the ones who are single; so abstain from passionately making out/kissing, groping, talking dirty, and all of that other stuff.
-No one besides you and your romantic partner are interested in seeing that!
+Obviously, you want to be considerate and respectful to all of the other people there—especially the ones who are single—so abstain from passionately kissing, groping, talking dirty, and all of that other stuff.
+No one besides you and your romantic partner is interested in seeing that!

 It's fine if you want to dance all up close and personal, but keep it PG/PG-13, because once again no one wants to see your R-rated dance moves.

-If you feel that you two can't keep your hands off each other for more than 2 seconds, well then stay at home and have your way with each other then.
+If you feel that you two can't keep your hands off each other for more than 2 seconds, then just stay at home and have your way with each other.